ochoaap/reading-notes/README.md

 # My name is Anthony and this is my Reading Notes page!
+## Disclaiamer
+I came from a different class where everything was done in a different order.
+I am not making this my main page as well as my second day page.

 ### Day two of Class

  Today we set up our computers with Terminal and Unbuntu.